All Episodes

 Anyway, to what do we owe the pleasure of your call?

-I'd like to switch from the uh the slate gate to uh Benghazi and uh collateral damage from the deliberate cover-up by our government.
+I'd like to switch from the flate gate to Benghazi and collateral damage from the deliberate cover-up by our government.

-I was in Afghanistan for all of 2012, and I wanted to share uh my direct observations of the uh of the carnage caused in Muslim countries after that video was released by our American government.
+I was in Afghanistan for all of 2012, and I wanted to share my direct observations of the carnage caused in Muslim countries after that video was released by our American government.

 After the video was blamed, you mean?

-Wait, no, wait, wait, wait, wait, wait just a second now.
+Wait, now, wait, wait, wait, wait, wait just a second now.

-We're talking about the video of the guy they put in jail at Mrs. Clinton Obama blaming for what happened in Benghazi.
+Now, wait, I just want to make sure, understand, we're talking about the video of the guy they put in jail and Mrs. Clinton Obama blaming for what happened in Benghazi.

-That be you're telling me that our administration actually distributed that video to other countries in order for them to know what it was that caused Benghazi to happen.
+You're telling me that our administration actually distributed that video to other countries in order for them to know what it was that caused Benghazi to happen?

-First to Egypt, and then those other unstable Arab Springs states.
+First to Egypt and then those other unstable Arab Spring states.

-They took they they were the promoters, and and the the killing and rioting in Afghanistan began until day four.
+They were the promoters, and the killing and rioting in Afghanistan Until day four.

 That's right.

-They had to, they were forcing themselves to fan the flames in order to go all over story.
+They had to, they were forcing themselves to fan the flames in order to go along with their story.

 Right.

-And the the blood of over 800 people is on their hands.
+And the blood of over 800 people is on their hands.

-She's saying uh you should see the you should see the full tally of people that died as as a result of our cover-up.
+She's saying, you should see the full tally of people that died as a result of our cover-up.

 And we now know that they made it all up, that nobody had seen the video as a convenient excuse.

-And whatever rioting that occurred after Benghazi in other countries you're saying is directly related to Obama and Hillary, because they're the ones that alerted people to the video who fought prior to that had no idea it even existed.
+And whatever rioting that occurred after Benghazi in other countries, you're saying is directly related to Obama and Hillary because they're the ones that alerted people to the video who prior to that had no idea it even existed.

-Um, but you gotta be careful with it because those riots were occurring for reasons that have much more to do with than just that video.
+It's just nobody, I mean, it's a logical connection to make, but you got to be careful with it because those riots were occurring for reasons that have much more to do with than just that video.

 The video ended up being relevant because Obama and Hillary made it so.

-And the the violence that was part of the Arab Spring and uh and all that.
+And the violence was part of the Arab Spring and all that.

 I'm just up against it on time here and have to take another brief obscene profit break.

-We'll do it and be right back after that.
+We'll do it and be right back after this.

 Bob, great to have you on the EIB network.